-In 2018, Shougang Steel was the 10th largest steelmaker in the world with crude steel production of over 27 million tonnes.
+In 2022, Shougang Steel was the ninth largest steelmaker in the world with crude steel production of almost 34 million tonnes.

 The timeline below covers the history of the firm.